raceup-electric/cone_detection/README.md

     ros2 launch cone_detection cone_detection_launch.py
     ```

-**Note:** in order to make the node actually do anything you need to physically connect the LiDAR with the software provided at https://github.com/ouster-lidar/ouster-ros/tree/ros2-foxy or play a recorded bag.
+**Note:** in order to make the node actually do anything you need to physically connect the LiDAR in sensor mode or play a recorded bag.

 ## ROS Topics